 Even in the smallest applications, it’s difficult to enable strict_loading_by_default for the entire application immediately.
 It’s always better to introduce strict_loading gradually.
 I propose the following 3-step approach:

-1. As a first step, start marking individual queries with .strict_loading on your app’s main pages - those that have many graphs and data points.
-Once obvious offenders are eliminated, you need to cast a wider net.
+.strict_loadingon your app’s main pages - those that have many graphs and data points.
+Once obvious offenders are eliminated, you need to cast a wider net. - Identify “god models” in your application and mark those for

-3. The final boss of strict loading would be to enable strict_loading_by_default for the entire application.
+strict_loading_by_defaultfor the entire application.
 But even here, you can find ways to ease into it.

 # config/application.rb